Common Diseases of the Pancreas

 - Chronic pancreatitis is characterized by chronic or persistent abdominal pain and may or may not present with raised pancreatic enzymes.
 It develops gradually, often results in slow destruction of the pancreas, and can lead to other problems, such as pancreatic insufficiency (see below), bacterial infections, and type 2 diabetes.
 The main causes of chronic pancreatitis are gallbladder disease (ductal obstruction) and genetic risks, which are increased by modifying factors such as alcoholism.
 Other causes include high blood calcium level and very, very high triglyceride level, some drugs, and autoimmune conditions.
 Hereditary chronic pancreatitis results from mutations that affect the secretion of digestive enzymes, such as cystic fibrosis, or mutations that cause early activation of digestive enzymes while they are still in the pancreas.

 Cancer of the pancreas is the fourth leading cause of cancer death in the United States, killing more than 35,000 people a year.
-Risks include smoking, age, gender (more common in men), chronic pancreatitis, and exposure to some industrial chemicals.
+Risks include smoking, age, sex (more common in men), chronic pancreatitis, and exposure to some industrial chemicals.
 About 95% of pancreatic cancers develop in the exocrine tissues.
 Pancreatic cancer is very difficult to detect in the early stages because symptoms are either absent or nonspecific: abdominal pain, nausea, loss of appetite, and sometimes jaundice.
 Tumors near the head section that block flow to the intestine may be detected earlier.
 Only about 10% of the cancers are still contained within the pancreas at the time of diagnosis.

 Pancreatic insufficiency is not a primary disorder but is secondary to the other causes of pancreatic disease.
 It is the inability of the pancreas to produce and/or transport enough digestive enzymes to break down food in the intestine.
 It typically occurs as a result of progressive pancreatic damage - damage that may be caused by a variety of conditions.
 It is most frequently associated with cystic fibrosis in children and with chronic pancreatitis in adults; it is less frequently but sometimes associated with pancreatic cancer.